 Other considerations: The benefits of incorporation must be weighed against the additional costs and effort that are required to set-up and administer a corporation.

-Notice: While the use of corporations offers excellent planning opportunities for many individuals, this route should not be taken without first consulting with a qualified tax adviser.
+Notice: While the use of corporations offers excellent planning opportunities for many individuals, this route should not be taken without first consulting with a qualified tax advisor.

 Please contact Sylvie Plante if you have any questions or comments.